rduenasf/birding/docs/birds/cowscj1.md

 scientific_name: "Aphelocoma californica"
 order: "Passeriformes"
 family: "Corvidae (Crows, Jays, and Magpies)"
 description: "Aphelocoma californica is a species of bird in the Corvidae (Crows, Jays, and Magpies) family.
-It has been observed 20 times.
+It has been observed 23 times.
+It has been photographed.
 It has been recorded."
 species_group: "Jays, Magpies, Crows, and Ravens"
 species_code: "cowscj1"

 sidebar_position: 91
-sidebar_class_name: " has-audio"
+sidebar_class_name: "has-photo has-audio"
 tags:
   - Passeriformes
   - Corvidae (Crows, Jays, and Magpies)
   - Jays, Magpies, Crows, and Ravens
-  - Needs Photo
+  - Has Photo
   - Has Audio
 ---